Rheinlander Breweries of Seattle

 (1933-1935)

-Collectors of NW Breweriana are familiar with the tagline: "Rainier Beer...Since 1878", but many would be surprised to learn that it wasn't until 1935 that the brewery, on Seattle's Airport Way, brewed any Rainier Beer.
-But first, there was Rheinlander.
+Collectors of NW Breweriana are familiar with the tagline: "Rainier Beer...Since 1878" - but many would be surprised to learn that it wasn't until 1935 that the brewery, on Seattle's Airport Way, brewed any Rainier Beer.
+First, there was Rheinlander.

 With the end of Prohibition in 1933 the Century Brewing Assn. was established by a Canadian group headed by the Sick family to purchase one of the closed breweries for entry into the Seattle market.
 The Bay View Brewery had been closed by state-wide prohibition in 1915, and in the 1920's it was converted into a feed mill.
-The company chose this building for its plan to convert it to a state-of-the-art brewery.
+The company chose this building for conversion to a state-of-the-art brewery.
 In his 1958 memoirs, Emil Sick recalled:

 "In the summer of 1933, we commenced rebuilding.
 All we kept of the old brewery actually were the walls, which we reinforced with concrete and steel.
 Our first cellars were all equipped with wooden tanks made by a cooperage in Vancouver, BC.
 The brewing equipment was taken out of the defunct Crystal Brewing Co. in Regina, Saskatchewan, together with certain bottling machinery from the same and another closed brewery."